grislyeye/vellum-monster/README.md

 # 5e-stat-block

-Web component stat block for D&D 5E Monsters.
-Provides an easy way to publish 5th edition Dungeons & Dragons monter stat blocks.
-Based on [Val Markovic's Statblock5e](https://valloric.github.io/statblock5e/) but with the following additional features:
+Web component for displaying 5th Edition *Dunegons & Dragons* monster stat blocks.
+Based on [Val Markovic's Statblock5e](https://valloric.github.io/statblock5e/) but with the following, additional features:

   * Cross-browser support using Polymer and the Web Components polyfill
-  * Simpler usability (one simple import)
+  * Simpler (just one import vs 5)
+  * Theme-able

 To install: